tudddorrr/clay/README.md

 ## Hooks

 Hooks let you run functions before or after your endpoint handlers.
-They can check and modify the data going in/out of your handlers.
+They can modify requests/responses, validate requests and check user permissions.
 For example:

 ### Validating requests: